How Does Nature Impact Our Wellbeing?

 Being physically active — running, walking, cycling, swimming, practicing yoga or meditation — offers a multitude of wellness benefits, as can more exploratory activities like camping, hiking and rock climbing.
 And for the less active, simply sitting on a bench or relaxing on a field of grass, enjoying the peace and quiet will still allow you to absorb the positive influence of nature.
 (Get inspired by fearless activists and explorers.)

-No matter which activity you choose, there is a benefit in connecting with nature.
+No matter which activity you choose, there is a benefit in connecting to nature.

 - Journaling can increase wellbeing.
 Recording what you find on each nature visit can help to sharpen your observation skills and enhance your connection with nature and earth.